varunc1996/api_benchmarking/docs/Results.md

 </details>

 As we can see, keeping the ouput tokens the same, and only adjusting the concurrency, we can see that the higher the concurrency, the faster we finish and the higher the throughput, for the same number of similar requests

+## Conclusion & Thoughts

+Not all that ground breaking, was the fact that as we increased concurrency of our API benchmarking system, we were able to sustain a higher throughput and make the same number of requests in less time.

+In order to better mimic an LLM's HTTP endpoint, I actually initially created a random word generator function, and the `/tokenizer` endpoint was returning a corresponding number of words based on the number of `output_tokens` the request asked for.
+However, when stress testing that endpoint, especially with higher concurrency, the flask API server was bottlenecked at the random word generator function because I had several HTTP requests making several additional calls to that word generator function; therefore, increased concurrency wasn't actually translating to higher throughput, so I decided to abandon that idea and not overcomplicate the flask server.

+I could have made the API server more complicated using `gunicorn` along with Flask, and therefore could have had several workers/threads.
+That may have ameliorated the bottleneck I mentioned above, however, then this would have become an exercise focused on optimizing the API server's work capacity instead.